forcedotcom/SalesforceMobileSDK-Android/README.md

 The following steps will help you get started with your development environment, whether you choose to develop native apps or hybrid apps.
 See the README files in the native/ and hybrid/ folders for additional notes pertaining to development in those environments.

-1. Install the Android SDK (r14 or above): http://developer.android.com/sdk/index.html
+1. Install the Android SDK (r20 or above): http://developer.android.com/sdk/index.html
 2. Install ant 1.8.0 or later: http://ant.apache.org/manual/install.html (in order to build from the command line)
 3. Install Eclipse: http://www.eclipse.org/
-4. Install the Android Development Tools (ADT) plugin for Eclipse (r14 or above): http://developer.android.com/sdk/eclipse-adt.html
+4. Install the Android Development Tools (ADT) plugin for Eclipse (r20 or above): http://developer.android.com/sdk/eclipse-adt.html
 5. Get setup on github: http://help.github.com/

-**A word about the Android 4.0 (API 14) SDK:** Starting with the SDK that's deployed with API 14, Google has introduced some fundamental changes in Eclipse project configurations, build configuratons, library project configurations, and other areas.
-Because of this, **you will not be able to build any of the projects in this repository without upgrading to API 14**.
-Note that updating to r14 will not impact your ability to build for earlier Android platforms.
-It's just the toolset changes of the SDK that require the upgrade.

 # Downloading the Salesforce SDK